David Sawers: Rationing the irrational - Health Insurance & Protection

 Well, I don’t.
 Not normally.

-Because for some reason – and this might sound irrational – it is all really starting to bug me.
+Because for some reason – and it might well be irrational – it is all really starting to bug me.